Grandpa-G/RemoteLogMaintenance/README.md

 Second, the files RemoteLogMaintenance.exe and Newtonsoft.Json.dll must be placed together in any location desired.

-Third, ensure that the option usemysqllogging is set to true in the config.json file in the tshock folder on the server.
+Third, ensure that the optionUseSqlLogs is set to true in the config.json file in the tshock folder on the server.

 When the tool is first started, click on the Settings button near the top left to enter valid credentials to access the server via the RestAPI protocol.
 The RESTAPI funtionality must be turned on through the use of a configuration option.